is it safe to sleep with a wasp in the room?

 How Long Will A Wasp Stay in My Room?

-Wasps can live in your room for up to a week, sometimes longer, depending on if they can find a food source.
+Wasps can live in the home for up to a week, sometimes longer, depending on if they can find a food source.
 You can be sure the wasp will be your roommate for a few days, at the very least.

-How long a wasp can live indoors depends mostly on the kind of wasp, if there’s a viable food source, and whether it can build a nest in your home.
+How long a wasp can live indoors depends mainly on the kind of wasp, if there’s a food source, and whether it can build a nest in the home.

-Wasps build nests inside walls, under beds, and in attics and garages.
-They also build nests in the eaves of homes, roof overhangs, trees, playground equipment, and even barbeque grills.
+Wasps build nests inside walls, under beds, attics, and garages.
+They also create nests in the eaves of homes, roof overhangs, trees, playground equipment, and even barbeque grills.

 The wasp isn’t likely to sting you unless it feels threatened.
-If you’re sleeping, the chances are that it’ll just fly around the room all night.
+If you’re sleeping, the chances are it’ll just fly around the room all night, seeking light sources (like a TV) and occasionally resting.

-However, there’s the chance that the wasp could land on your face, body, or bed while you’re sleeping.
-If you roll over on it, get it twisted in the sheets, or accidentally swat it in your sleep, it’ll sting you.
+There’s a chance the wasp could land on your face, body, or bed while you’re sleeping.
+If you roll over on it, get it twisted in the sheets, or accidentally swat it in your sleep, it’ll sting you, perhaps repeatedly.

 If you know you’re not allergic to wasps, you may feel brave enough to let it stay in the room while you sleep and risk being stung.

-If you’re allergic to wasps or don’t know if you’re allergic, sleeping in the room with it buzzing around wouldn’t be the best decision.
+If you’re allergic to wasps or don’t know if you’re allergic, sleeping in a room with a wasp is ill-advised.

 If you decide to sleep with a wasp in your bedroom and risk getting stung, especially if you know you’re allergic, you’re taking an unnecessary risk.